BenjaminFlynn/IT_Asset_Inventory_Analysis/README.md

-# Tech_Inventory_Analysis
-Quarterly Inventory data analysis of all technology assets at the school site that I manage.
-Utilizes Python to construct a ETL, Snowflake as a data warehouse, sql to query the data and Tableau for visualization.

 # 🗃️ Inventory Data Pipeline and Analysis

 This project demonstrates a complete data pipeline for inventory management using Python for ETL (Extract, Transform, Load) and SQL for analysis.
-It is designed to support data-driven decision-making for businesses managing physical inventory.
+It was designed to complete quarterly Inventory data analysis of all technology assets at the school site that I manage.
+Insights gathered from this analysis is used to determine which Chromebooks are outside of their 5 year warranty, how many additional Chromebooks need to be purchased and how many Chromebooks need to be updated.

 ## 📁 Project Structure